forcedotcom/cli/releasenotes/README.md

     (plugin-user PR [1509](https://github.com/salesforcecli/plugin-user/pull/1509))

-* FIX, with NEW feature: We significantly sped up `sf org login jwt` for users with many cached org authorizations.
-The post-login scratch-org identification check now exits early on the first match, scans auth files in a single pass, and short-circuits sandbox lookups by URL.
-You can also skip the check entirely in CI/CD by setting the new `SF_SKIP_SCRATCH_ORG_CHECK` environment variable.
-(GitHub Issue [#3626](https://github.com/forcedotcom/cli/issues/3626), sfdx-core PR [1336](https://github.com/forcedotcom/sfdx-core/pull/1336))

 * FIX: The `sf org open` command no longer exits before the browser finishes launching, which caused intermittent failures, especially on Windows and in the VS Code integrated terminal.
 (GitHub Issue [#3646](https://github.com/forcedotcom/cli/issues/3646), plugin-org PR [1775](https://github.com/salesforcecli/plugin-org/pull/1775))

 * FIX: We fixed a broken `sf-trust` bin path in `@salesforce/plugin-trust` that pointed at an unpublished `bin/dev` file, which silently skipped the bin link and broke `npm install`.
 It now points at the published `bin/run.js`.
 (GitHub Issue [#3644](https://github.com/forcedotcom/cli/issues/3644), plugin-trust PR [1347](https://github.com/salesforcecli/plugin-trust/pull/1347))